AJMansfield/Intelligence-Core-Public/kttu02.md

 ----

-You work alongside the ... what are you going ot call them, anyway?
+You work alongside the ... what will you call these people, anyway?

 They group had identified as '_Ksip-pukt-sim-nmi_' or something of the sort, using some subtle alien pronounciations that your human mouth couldn't quite articulate, but that appeared to be a name for this group in particular, and you hadn't quite been able to communicate that you wanted to know their name for the species as a whole.

-Kender?
-Sure, any name will do.
+Whatever, not like it matters anyway.

-Anyway, you work alongside the kenders for several more hours, until finally the field is harvested.
+Anyway, you work alongside the halflings for several more hours, until finally the field is harvested.
 The trailer is stacked full of the tubers, and you retrieve your pack to follow the crew as they walk behind it to the city up ahead.